 - Ice your heel.

-A foot roller can be used for about 10 minutes once a day to help stretch the fascia, reducing the tension on it.
+A foot roller, ball or bottle can be used for about 10 minutes once a day to gently stretch the fascia, reducing tension on it.

 - Don’t go barefoot.

-You’ll need to support your feet at all times to keep your arches from falling.
-When not wearing shoes, try a flip flop or sandal with a firm arch support built in.
+You’ll need to support your feet at all times to reduce load on the plantar fascia.
+When not wearing shoes, try thongs or sandals with an arch support built in.

 - Lighten your load.